girliemac/girliemac.github.io/_posts/2017-01-05-facebook-apiai-bot-nodejs.md

 Where you see the `PAGE_ACCESS_TOKEN`, use the generated token.

 Try running the code.
 This acts as a very simple bot, which interact the Messenger platform to receive a message and echo the message as the reply- Go to [https://m.me/YOUR-PAGE] and start a conversation.
-If your the simple bot works correctly, it just replies the exatly what you send:
+If your the simple bot works correctly, it just replies the exactly what you send:

 ![Simple echo bot](/assets/images/articles/2017/01/facebook-basic.gif)